vyos/vyos-documentation/docs/qos.rst

  +------------+----------------------+

+Random-Detect could be useful for heavy traffic.
+One use of this algorithm might be to prevent a backbone overload.
+But only for TCP (because dropped packets could be retransmitted), not for UDP.

 .. cfgcmd:: set traffic-policy random-detect <policy-name> bandwidth <bandwidth>

    Use this command to configure a Random-Detect policy, set its name and set the available bandwidth for this policy.
+It is used for calculating the average queue size after some idle time.
+It should be set to the bandwidth of your interface.
+Random Detect is not a shaping policy, this command will not shape.

 .. cfgcmd:: set traffic-policy random-detect <policy-name> precedence <IP-precedence-value> average-packet <bytes>